jafbath/survivorProject/readme.md

   requirements.
 - You must communicate with the back-end API RESTfully to Create, Read, Update, and Destroy resources (using either `fetch` or `axios`).
+- You must use either CSS Grid or Flexbox along with media queries to make your app responsive across mobile, tablet, and desktop widths.
+- You must have at least 4 components and at least one test for each of your components

 Review the [Rubric](./evaluation.md) for the specifics of how your project will be graded.